carpentries/instructor-training/episodes/08-motivation.md

     the instructor thinks their problem is trivial and by extension that they therefore must be stupid for not being able to figure it out.
+*   Take over the learner's keyboard.
+It is rarely a good idea to type anything for your learners.
+    Doing so can be demotivating for the learner (as it implies you don't think they can do it themselves or that you don't want to wait for them).
+It also wastes a valuable opportunity for your learner to develop muscle memory and other skills that are essential for independent work.
 *  Feign surprise.
 Saying things like "I can't believe you don't know X" or "You've never heard of Y?" signals to the learner that they do not have some required pre-knowledge of the material you are teaching, that they don't belong at the workshop,